March and April

 Lochranza Campsite opens on March 21st.
 March is a winter month in Scotland but the days are getting longer and lighter and the whins (gorse) splash the hillsides with yellow.
 It can be a good time of year for walking as the bracken hasn't begun to grow and the remains of old enclosures, lades (ditches) and settlements are revealed.
 Don't forget that the sea is often at its coldest in March.
 The island traditionally bursts into life for visitors at the beginning of April.
 In Lochranza, the local hill sheep lamb are busy lambing in the open air on the hillsides.
 Look out for antlers shed by the red deer stags.

 From early May to late July the sun sets in the north-west and shines directly onto Lochranza Campsite in the evenings.
 In fact, by June there is scarcely any true darkness.
 The Arran Folk Music Festival, a highlight of the island calendar, is held in early June annually.
-It's followed at the beginning of July by the very popular Arran Malt and Music Festival, held across the road from the Campsite at the Isle of Arran Distillery.
-From mid-month onwards newborn red deer calves totter on gangly legs out of the bracken.
+It's followed at the beginning of July by the popular Arran Malt and Music Festival.
 See: www.arranevents.com for festival details.

 July and August